Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

-Okay, to answer your question, yes, we will supply.
-Our plant is capable of supplying very high quality large size springs also because the capacity is in such a direction.
-So we will be supplying to any customer whoever is meeting, I mean their specifications.
+Okay.
+To answer your question, yes, we will supply — our plant is capable of supplying very high quality large size springs also because the capacity is in such a direction.
+So, we will be supplying to any customer whoever is meeting, I mean their specifications.
 We are ready and we are also open to exports.
-So we’ll be trying everything to get orders for spring client.
+So, we’ll be trying everything to get orders for spring client.

 Henil Bagadia